 Ride the Garlic Train to the Festival!

-The Garlic Train is scheduled so that riders wishing to take normal weekend Caltrain service from as far north as San Francisco can connect with the Garlic Train in San Jose.
-Riders wishing to take advantage of that connecting service will need to purchase tickets directly from Caltrain for peninsula service, and switch trains at the Diridon Station in San Jose.
+NEW FOR 2019: The Garlic Train is scheduled so that riders wishing to take normal weekend Caltrain service from as far north as San Francisco can connect with the Garlic Train in San Jose.
+Connecting trips on Caltrain Peninsula weekend service trains 422, 435 or 803 are now included in the price of the ticket on the same day of the event.
+Riders will have to switch trains at the Diridon Station in San Jose but do not need to purchase any additional tickets.

 Attention Tour Bus Operators: Take San Martin Avenue Exit regardless of electronic sign board instructions.
 Head west on San Martin Avenue to Santa Teresa Boulevard and turn left.
 Proceed south for seven miles on Santa Teresa Boulevard to Club Drive.
 Turn left on Club Drive to the tour bus passenger loading/unloading area at Festival Gate 5.
 After unloading, tour bus parking/waiting will be available at Gavilan College, 5055 Santa Teresa Boulevard, 2.6 miles south of Miller Avenue.